tier4/agnocast/docs/agnocast_node_interface_comparison.md

 `agnocast::Node` implements `rclcpp::node_interfaces::NodeBaseInterface`, so it can be loaded as a Composable Node into a Component Container.

+**Note**: While `agnocast::Node` can be loaded into a Component Container, the Component Container itself becomes a DDS participant.
+Therefore, the performance maximization benefits—which are the primary purpose of using `agnocast::Node`—cannot be fully realized when using a Component Container.

 ---

 ## 6. Dependencies on rcl/rclcpp